MaksimABanuba/ve-sdk-android-export-sample/mddocs/integration.md

 ## Step 3 - Configure Dependency Injection

-Override behavior of VE Export API in an app with DI libraries and tools (we use [Koin](https://insert-koin.io/), for example).
+Override behavior of VE Export API in an app with DI libraries and tools (we use [Koin](https://insert-koin.io/)).
 Create new KoinModule for export flow.
 There is a number of properties you can override.
 ``` kotlin